SenpaiSeeker/nodepay-farm/README.md

 - Connection status for each session (UID).
 - Ping status for each session.
 - IP address used for each proxy.

-Logs are stored in `bot.log` and can also be seen in the console.

 ---

 ## License